ekozynin/asyncapi-kafka-template/README.md

 #### python
 The generated scripts were tested with python 3.9.7

-The following python dependencies are required:

-`pip install confluent_kafka`

-`pip install requests`
+Go to the root folder of the generated code and install required python dependencies:

-`pip install graphlib`
+`pip install -r python-requirements.txt`

 ### From the command-line interface (CLI)